jadounrahul/kartsnms/doc/Alerting/Creating-Transport.md

 ## File location

-All transports are located in `LibreNMS\Alert\Transport` and the files are named after the Transport name.
+All transports are located in `KartsNMS\Alert\Transport` and the files are named after the Transport name.
 I.e `Discord.php` for Discord.

 ## Transport structure